mercadopago/devsite-docs/guides/sdks/official/java/orders.en.md

 ## Get order

-Check the payment information for a product or service with the ID of the order you want.
+You can get all payment information for a product or service with the order ID of your choice through the SDK below.
+For details of the request parameters, access the [Get Order](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/merchant_orders/_merchant_orders_id/get) API.

 [[[
 ```java